-gether with new simulations on the empirical CBT.
-The data set consists of the retrieval latency of 760 university home pages, in milliseconds, with a sample size of more than 1300 for each home page.
+Example 7.
+We consider the URL data set studied in Vermorel and Mohri (2005), who propose a POKER algorithm for dealing with a large number of arms.
+We reproduce part of their Table 1 in our Table 4, together with new simulations on the empirical CBT.
+The data set consists of the retrieval latency of 760 university home pages, in milliseconds, with a sample size of more than 1,300 for each home page.
 The numbers in the data set correspond to the nonnegative losses X{kt} .
-The data set can be downloaded from "sourceforge.net/projects/bandit."
+The data set can be downloaded from "sourceforge.net/projects/bandit".

 In our simulations, the losses are randomly permuted within home page in each run.
-At n=130, POKER performs better than the empirical CBT, whereas at n=1300, the empirical CBT performs better.
+At n=130, POKER performs better than the empirical CBT, whereas at $n=1{,}300$, the empirical CBT performs better.
 The other algorithms are uniformly worse than both the POKER and the empirical CBT.

 The algorithm ε -first refers to exploring the first εn losses, with a random selection of the arms to be played.
-This is followed by pure exploitation for the remaining $(1-\epsilon)n$ losses, on the "best" arm (with the smallest mean loss).
-The algorithm ε -greedy refers to selecting, in each trial, a random arm with probability ε , and the best arm with the remaining $1-\epsilon$ probability.
-The algorithm ε -decreasing is like ε -greedy, except that in the mth trial, we select a random arm with probability $\min(1,\frac{\epsilon}{m})$, and the best arm otherwise.
+This is followed by pure exploitation for the remaining $(1 - \epsilon)n$ losses, on the "best" arm (with the smallest mean loss).
+The algorithm ε -greedy refers to selecting, in each trial, a random arm with probability ε , and the best arm with the remaining $1 - \epsilon$ probability.
+The algorithm ε -decreasing is like ε -greedy, except that in the mth trial, we select a random arm with probability $\min(1, \epsilon/m)$, and the best arm otherwise.
 Both ε -greedy and ε -decreasing are disadvantaged by not using information on the total number of trials.
-Vermorel and Mohri (2005) also ran simulations on more complicated strategies, such as LeastTaken, Soft-Max, Exp3, GaussMatch, and IntEstim, with the average regret ranging from 276-747 at n=130 and 189-599 at n=1300.
+Vermorel and Mohri (2005) also ran simulations on more complicated strategies, such as LeastTaken, SoftMax, Exp3, GaussMatch, and IntEstim, with the average regret ranging from 276-747 at n=130 and 189-599 at n=1300.